-In Vermont's Demonstration, Medicaid eligibility is synonymous with public managed care enrollment making general comparison and/or control groups difficult.
+In Vermont's Demonstration, Medicaid eligibility is synonymous with enrollment in the public managed care-like model making general comparison and/or control groups difficult.
 Whenever possible matched samples for participants in specialized programs or reform initiatives (e.g., ACO, Blueprint, and Chronic Care Initiative) and those not receiving programs services will be used to explore differences.
-Synthetic control techniques8 will be considered if suitable comparison states and/or data exists.
+Synthetic control techniques will be considered if suitable comparison states and/or data exists.
 When feasible given sample size, sub-sets of program participants may be compared to statewide or national benchmarks.
 Additionally, the State will work with its evaluation contractor to determine if neighboring New England or other states may be comparable in size, provider network and reform initiatives.